openstack/manila/doc/source/devref/glusterfs_native_driver.rst

   as described in http://www.gluster.org/community/documentation/index.php/SSL.
   (Enabling SSL/TLS for the management path is also possible but not recommended currently.)
-- The Manila host should be also configured for GlusterFS SSL/TLS (ie.
+- The manila host should be also configured for GlusterFS SSL/TLS (ie.
   `/etc/ssl/glusterfs.{pem,key,ca}` files has to be deployed as the above document specifies).
-- There is a further requirement for the CA-s used: the set of CA-s involved should be consensual, ie. `/etc/ssl/glusterfs.ca` should be identical across all the servers and the Manila host.
+- There is a further requirement for the CA-s used: the set of CA-s involved should be consensual, ie. `/etc/ssl/glusterfs.ca` should be identical across all the servers and the manila host.
 - There is a further requirement for the common names (CN-s) of the certificates used: the certificates of the servers should have a common name starting with `glusterfs-server`, and the certificate of the host should have common name starting with `manila-host`.
-- To support snapshots, bricks that consist the GlusterFS volumes used by Manila should be thinly provisioned LVM ones (cf. https://gluster.readthedocs.org/en/latest/Administrator%20Guide/Managing%20Snapshots/).
+- To support snapshots, bricks that consist the GlusterFS volumes used by manila should be thinly provisioned LVM ones (cf. https://gluster.readthedocs.org/en/latest/Administrator%20Guide/Managing%20Snapshots/).

 Known Restrictions